 —Mark Brooks, Austin, Texas

 You may have noticed that thus far I’ve said almost nothing about form in haiku.
 That’s because form is not nearly as important as the other strategies I’ve covered.
 Form, in fact, is the most misunderstood aspect of haiku.
 Haiku is frequently mistaught in schools, and many textbooks and dictionary definitions are superficial and sometimes even misguided.
 Many textbooks are simply out of date, and haiku is best understood as a genre of poetry, not a form.
 Haiku in Japan are arranged in a single vertical line, and traditionally (meaning, not always) have three parts of 5, 7, and then 5 Japanese sound symbols (which are not the same as syllables).
 Many English-language textbooks say that haiku in English should be 5-7-5 syllables.
-This assertion exhibits a gross misunderstanding of the differences between Japanese and English syllables and how the languages differ.
-Indeed, the vast bulk of serious haiku written in English are usually shorter than 17 syllables, and choose to follow or apply a free or organic form rather than an arbitrary external syllable count that hasn’t proved effective or appropriate in the English language.
-This fact may come as a surprise to many poets who are new to haiku (or even some who think they aren’t that new to it), but it’s worth reviewing books such as Cor van den Heuvel’s The Haiku Anthology (Norton, 1999) and William J. Higginson’s The Haiku Handbook (Kodansha, 1989) to see examples and to understand why haiku in English is best written without a slavish adherence to a set syllabic form.
+This assertion exhibits a gross misunderstanding of the differences between Japanese and English syllables and how the languages differ (for example, the word “haiku” itself is two syllables in English, but counts as three sounds in Japanese).
+Indeed, the vast bulk of literary haiku written in English are usually shorter than seventeen syllables, and their authors choose to follow or apply a free or organic form rather than an arbitrary external syllable count that hasn’t proved effective or appropriate in the English language.
+This fact may come as a surprise to many poets who are new to haiku (or even some who think they aren’t that new to it), but it’s worth reviewing books such as Cor van den Heuvel’s The Haiku Anthology (Norton, third edition, 1999), Jim Kacian’s Haiku in English: The First Hundred Years (Norton, 2013), and William J. Higginson’s The Haiku Handbook (Kodansha, 1989) to see examples and to understand why haiku in English is best written without a slavish adherence to a set syllabic form.

 —Jerry Kilbride, Sacramento, California

 When you write your haiku, focus on perceptions and images.
 Be aware of the seasons and what you perceive through your five senses.
 Write about your perceptions objectively.
 Strive to master the understanding of what is objective and subjective in what you write.
 Learn the difference between description and inference, so your poem can avoid doing any inferring for the reader; instead, let the reader infer ideas and connections from the carefully juxtaposed objective descriptions you present.
-With this focus, relying on the perceptions you receive through your five senses, and using the technique of juxtaposition, you can write excellent haiku that are far more effective than the pseudo-haiku that parade around email in-boxes making light of some subject or another—or lots of other pseudo-haiku that the writers don’t even realize is not really haiku.
+With this focus, relying on the perceptions you receive through your five senses, and using the technique of juxtaposition, your haiku can be excellent.
+They will be far more effective than the pseudo-haiku that parade around email in-boxes making light of some subject or another—or lots of other pseudo-haiku that the writers don’t even realize is not really haiku.
 With the proper haiku fundamentals in mind, you can write haiku that rise above the superficial understandings that are commonly presented or believed about haiku.
-Using the more advanced techniques, which you can learn the basics of quickly, but which can take a lifetime to master, you can write excellent haiku.
-It isn’t hard to write haiku that are far more effective than lesser attempts that may fit the popular misperception of haiku merely as a 5-7-5 poem, but that lack many of the other techniques that are much more vital to haiku than a superficial external structure.
+Using the more advanced techniques, which you can learn the basics of quickly, but which can take a lifetime to master, you can write effective haiku.
+It isn’t hard to write haiku that are far more successful than what fits the popular misperception of haiku merely as a 5-7-5 poem.
+Too often those poems lack many of the other techniques that are much more vital to haiku than a superficial external structure.
 Search for the deeper form of haiku—the keen perceptions that are presented objectively through the use of juxtaposition.
-Read a lot of good haiku to see what makes them work.
-Observe life around you closely and see freshly and authentically so that you may imply life’s little epiphanies effectively.
+Read many good haiku to see what makes them work.
+Observe life around you closely and see freshly and authentically so that you may imply life’s daily epiphanies effectively.
 Let the “aha” moments of life be implied by your carefully chosen words describing nature and human nature.
 Then you, too, will become a haiku poet.

 meteor shower . . .